LAS VEGAS — A smile crept across Cade Cunningham’s face when he was asked about the Detroit Pistons‘ 2022 draft haul.

 “He’s fast,” Cunningham said.
 “I’m not fast.
 Having somebody like that with me spreads the floor out a lot.
 It can help us push the pace.
 I like to kick ahead and push the pace and he can literally sprint ahead.
 It’s going to be fun.
 We both have a good feel for getting teammates involved and things like that.
 It should be fun.

-Duren only played 12 minutes Thursday due to a minutes restriction after being unable to practice until the trade with the New York Knicks was cleared by the league.
-But he’s physically gifted at 6 feet 11 and 250 pounds, can catch lobs from all angles and has the tools to be a skilled rim protector.
+Duren only played 12 minutes on Thursday due to a minutes restriction after being unable to practice until the trade with the New York Knicks was cleared by the league .
+But he’s physically gifted at 6 foot 11 and 250 pounds, can catch lobs from all angles and has the tools to be a skilled rim protector.

 Cunningham is looking forward to taking advantage of the vertical spacing Duren will provide.